Raksha1906/DS-Algo/README.md

 ## Contributions can be in form of :
 - Short Introduction
-- Code in any programming language
+- DS-Algo Code in any programming language
-- Any project
+- Article about any DS-Algo Topic
+- Article about any Aptitude Topic

 ## Contribution Guidlines
 1. Fork the repo <br>